The heat flow, GAF, and SL(2;R): Heat flow on entire functions of order at most 2

 locally uniformly in $x\in\mathbb{C}$.
 Assume that $\rho<2$.
 Then, by~\eqref{eq:lindeloef_pringsheim} there is an $\varepsilon>0$ such that $|a_{n}|\leq n^{-(1+\varepsilon)n/2}$ for all sufficiently large $n$.
 It follows that

 which is a summable sequence.
 The $O$-term is uniform in $|z|<C$ and $|\tau|<C$ as long as $\tau$ stays away from $0$.
-The case when $\tau$ is in a small disk around $0$ can be covered by the Cauchy formula.
+The uniform absolute convergence of the series~\eqref{eq:heat_flow_def_2} when $\tau$ is in a small disk around $0$ can be proved by obtaining an estimate using the Cauchy formula.
 This proves part~(i) of the theorem for the series~\eqref{eq:heat_flow_def_2}.

 Assume now that $\rho=2$ and, additionally, the type $\sigma$ is finite.
 Then, by~\eqref{eq:lindeloef_pringsheim} we have

 It follows that